MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 The reservation hierarchy describes the sequence of dimensions that must be specified when reservations are made.
 It works in the same way that the product index hierarchy works for on-hand queries.

 The reservation hierarchy is independent of the product index hierarchy.
 This independence lets you implement category management where users can break down the dimensions into details to specify the requirements for making more precise reservations.
+Your soft reservation hierarchy should contain `SiteId`, `LocationId` as components, since that they construct the partition configuration.

 Here is an example of a soft reservation hierarchy.